 Properties unoccupied for an extended period due to illness of the owner

-You qualify for this exemption if:
+You are eligible for this exemption if:

-- had the right to live in your property.
+- there is no other liable person who has the right to live in your property.

 If this exemption already applies to your property for 2021, and you continue to qualify for the exemption for 2022, you should simply claim the exemption on your LPT Return for 2022.
 You do not need to submit relevant documentation separately to Revenue.

 If your condition improves and you move back into your home, the exemption will cease to apply from the following liability date, that is 1 November after you have moved back.
 You should notify the LPT Branch if you are no longer eligible for the exemption.

 For example, if you leave your property in October 2021 and move back in June 2022 you are not liable to pay LPT for 2022.
 However, you will be liable for LPT for 2023 because you lived in your property on 1 November 2022.

 If your property is sold, the exemption will continue to apply until year-end.
 The property will become liable for LPT on the next liability date of 1 November for the following year.